swiftlang/swift-evolution-metadata-extractor/README.md

 Use the `--snapshot-path` option to specify a local `evosnapshot` directory during development.

+Use the value 'default' to specify the AllProfiles snapshot in the test resources bundle.
+`swift-evolution-metadata-extractor --snapshot-path default`

 See _Snapshots for development and testing_ for more information about snapshots.

 ### Verbose output